 - Historical sales: seasonality, weekly phasing, week/week or month/month trends

 All of this information will help you to point out the most intricate details.
-You can explain history, initial assumptions, what went wrong and what is going right.
+You can explain the history, initial assumptions, what went wrong and what is going right.
 You can also address competitor moves or market trends in that space.
 This is how you portray that a closed loop investigation has occurred and introduce the risks identified along with proposed solutions.

 To put the finishing touches on your masterpiece you must be able to show the cost of the risk you have identified.
 If you can show what the cost impact is at different thresholds of demand attainment, then you surely gain an attentive audience.
-You might show something similar to the chart below with expected costs based on over attainment or under attainment.
+You might show something similar to the chart below with expected costs based on over attainment or under-attainment.
 This is not as easily calculated as defender-attainment the loss of a customer or relationship is worth.
 It’s much more than a simple equation.

 Your hard work on storytelling is useless without execution to the agreed upon plan.
 You can pull your organization out of a continuity of supply issue or find a way to sell excess inventory to a third party 100 times.
 But what they will remember is the one time you made a commitment and did not execute.
 Don’t panic!
 We all face issues out of our control and cannot win all of the time, but you can always ensure a steady, open and honest communication path.
 If you are on course, let them know.
 If you are slightly off course or ahead of course, let them know.
 If the sky is falling…well…identify the root cause, create a mitigation plan with a few options and clearly assess best, worst and likely outcomes, and then let them know.

 When you communicate everything (good and not so good) then you gain trust.
 Trust is a direct driver to speed and cost per Stephen M. R. Covey in the book “The Speed of Trust”.
-Once you break trust, whether personally or in association to the organization, the cost goes up and speed of decision making goes down.
+Once you break trust, whether personally or in association with the organization, the cost goes up and the speed of decision making goes down.

 Celebrate your wins and mourn the losses, but always review the lessons learned.
 Show you are committed to more than this specific situation, task or instance.
 Talk about what worked, what holds opportunity and what you would do differently next time.
 This follow-through will not only keep trust but it will build it, not to mention allowing for key team members who helped in the execution to get some much-needed visibility.